12 Weeks pregnant: time for your first pregnancy scan

 At a glance

-Baby's development at 12 weeks
+Baby's development at 12 weeks pregnant

-The waistband on your trousers might be beginning to dig in and your regular bra size may feel a bit snug now too.
 On average, a mother-to-be weighs 1 to 2 kg more towards the end of the first trimester.
 Interestingly, at just 10g, your little one takes up the smallest proportion of the weight increase.
 Most of it is thanks to your expanded uterus, placenta and the amniotic fluid.